Skip to main content

 Alternatives considered

-Refresh on every request — Correct behavior but adds a Redis write on every authenticated endpoint.
-Profiled at ~4ms p99 overhead under load test; acceptable, but sliding expiration achieves the same UX improvement with ~60% fewer writes.
+Refresh on every request — Correct UX but adds a Redis write on every authenticated endpoint (~4ms p99 overhead under load).
+Sliding expiration achieves the same outcome with ~60% fewer writes.
 Rejected in favor of sliding window.

 What changed